FarronF/limerick-council-meetings/meetings/2023/06/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 3rd March 2023.md

 thanked them for their dedicated service.
 He pointed out that there are a lot of pedestrians walking on

-rural roads some of whom have dogs so it is important that people are educated about the dangers of--- walking the roads and that cyclists be made aware also.
+rural roads some of whom have dogs so it is important that people are educated about the dangers of
+---
+walking the roads and that cyclists be made aware also.
 He asked that this message go out to rural

 schools and ensure that young people are made aware of the dangers of our roads.